Themekraft/wc4bp-subscriptions/readme.txt

 4. Done ;)

 == Changelog ==
+= 1.1.7 - 20 Dec 2019 =
+* Fixed to set the correct url for the change payment method form in the subscription details page.

 = 1.1.6 11 Oct 2019 =
 * Fixed the option to auto-renew subscriptions and the add-payment options.
 * Fixed the redirection on the order received page to view the subscription into the profile.

 = 1.1.5 29 May 2019 =
 * Fix to make compatible with the last version of WooCommerce Subscription